Opponent-process theory: A-process

-A-process refers to the one of the emotional internal processes or responses of the opponent-process theory.
+A-process refers to one of the emotional internal processes or responses of the opponent-process theory.
 The A-process is largely responsible for the initial, usually fast and immediate, emotional reaction to a stimulus.
 The theory considers it a primary process which may be affectively positive or negative, but never neutral.
 The theory also proposes that this process automatically causes a B-process, which is subjectively and physiologically opposite in direction to the A-process.

 There is a peak response to any emotional stimulus which usually occurs rapidly, usually out of shock, but lasts only as long as the stimulus is present.
 In a physiological sense, the a-process is where the pupils dilate, the heart rate increases, and the adrenaline rushes.

 A- and B-processes

 The A- and B-processes are consequently and temporarily linked but were believed to depend on different neurobiological mechanisms.
-B-Process, the other part of opponent-process theory, occurs after the initial shock, or emotion and is evoked after a short delay.
+B-process, the other part of opponent-process theory, occurs after the initial shock, or emotion and is evoked after a short delay.
 A-process and B-process overlap in somewhat of an intermediate area.
-While A-process is still in effect, B-process starts to rise, ultimately leveling out a-process' initial spike in emotion.
+While A-process is still in effect, B-process starts to rise, ultimately leveling out A-process' initial spike in emotion.
 A-process ends once the stimulus is terminated, leaves, or ends.
 Physiologically, this is where breathing returns to normal, pulse slows back to its normal rate, and heart rate starts to drop.
 The B-process can be thought of as the "after-reaction".
 Once B-process has ended, the body returns to homeostasis and emotions return to baseline.

 Research on the brain mechanisms of drug addiction showed how the A-process is equated with the pleasure derived from drugs and once it weakens, it is followed by the strengthening of the B-process, which are the withdrawal symptoms.